orzarchi/node-microioc/README.md

  // The above example will allow you to create up exactly
  // one unique instances of a class named 'Singleton',
- // But you may request is under two different names.
+ // But you may request it under two different names.

 ```